 Deception – Urgent and Not Important

-These tasks are tricky because they appear to have urgency but they don’t actually have value or aren’t truly important to the outcomes that you and the organization are working toward.
-They are deceptive because they often come to you as a “fire to put out” but under close examination are little more than a mirage of urgency.
+These tasks are tricky.
+They appear to have urgency but they aren’t truly important to the outcomes you are working toward.
+They are deceptive because they often come to you as a “fire to put out”.
+Under close examination they are little more than a mirage of urgency.
 These tasks include meeting other people’s personal priorities and expectations (when they don’t align to the desired outcomes or organizational priorities), frequent interruptions (questions, emails, phone calls, etc) which don’t align to priorities, and non-emergency crises.

-You can usually recognize these tasks during your assessment of your Necessity tasks because they don’t meet the “important” criteria when you start asking the important questions I have suggested.
+You can usually recognize these tasks during your Necessity assessment because they don’t meet the “important” criteria when you start asking the critical questions.

 Waste – Not Urgent and Not Important

-While we all come to work planning to do great work and deliver value to the organization the reality is that we often get caught up in “waste” activities, particularly when we have cleared our “necessity” bucket and are procrastinating our “leadership” tasks.
-The science actually shows that everyone is guilty of procrastination sometimes and up to 20% of people are actually chronic procrastinators.
+We all come to work planning to deliver value to the organization, but we often get caught up in “waste” activities.
+This happens most often when we have cleared our “necessity” bucket and are procrastinating our “leadership” tasks.
+The science shows that everyone is guilty of procrastination sometimes.
+In fact, up to 20% of people are chronic procrastinators.
 You can usually figure out whether you are procrastinating if what you are working on is escapist in nature (your third coffee refill in 30 minutes), busywork (updating that Powerpoint template to fix the alignment that nobody noticed), reading junk mail or emails that have no relevance to your important work, taking social phone calls or social hallway conversations that are extending beyond a “normal” mental break time line.

-These waste activities can quickly fill the time in your day and can even sometimes find themselves pre-empting your “necessity” tasks if you don’t manage them carefully.
-In general you need to be vigilant when you find yourself working waste tasks – you need to stop and kill them as soon as you find them.
+These waste activities quickly fill the time in your day and sometimes find themselves pre-empting your “necessity” tasks.
+In general, you need to be vigilant when you find yourself working waste tasks.
+You need to stop and kill them as soon as you find them.
 They will suck the productivity out of your day.

 Leadership – Not Urgent and Important

 This is the bucket where the magic of “working smarter” happens.
-All of the other task buckets are items that you should clearly “do” or “not do”, but this one is the one that will help reduce the flow of items into the “necessity” bucket by addressing the root causes that are creating the crises.
-You will never eliminate the “necessity” tasks you need to address, but if you are finding that every day starts with 45 tasks that are “on fire” then you need to block time in your day to start looking at the leadership tasks that can help address the root causes.
+All other task buckets are items that you should “do” or “not do”.
+Leadership is the one that will help reduce the flow of items into the “necessity” bucket by dealing with the root causes of the crises.
+You will never completely eliminate the “necessity” tasks you need to address.
+If your day starts with 45 necessity tasks you need to block time for the leadership tasks that address the root cause.

 Leadership tasks include advanced preparation and planning (doing pre-work for that key account meeting that is coming up in two weeks), values clarification (aligning expectations and roles across your team towards the priority outcomes), empowerment (delegating key tasks and decisions to your team), relationship building (building trust with key stakeholders or partners), and true recreation (taking time for yourself to unwind).

-Once you understand the quadrants of the matrix and can see how your day-to-day tasks fit into them it is important for you to make categorizing your tasks the first step in dealing with them.
-There are a thousand tools that can help you manage your list of tasks ranging from a pen and paper to computer or smartphone apps, but ultimately how you manage that task list is what gives it the magic.
+It is important to actively categorize all of your tasks into the quadrants of the matrix.
+There are many tools that can help you manage your list of tasks ranging from a pen and paper to computer or smartphone apps.
+Ultimately, it is how you manage the tool is what gives it the magic.

 Every task on your list should be categorized into one of the buckets and they should be prioritized based on those buckets:

-Note that I have blocked out the Deception and Waste buckets because they should not make it to your task list.
-The second you identify a task or activity as being deception or waste it should be killed and removed from taking up your time or mental space.
+The Deception and Waste buckets are blocked because they should not make it to your task list.
+When you identify a task as being deception or waste it should be killed immediately.
+You should never allow it to take up time or mental space.

-Now with your task list prioritized you need to make conscious choices about which leadership tasks you are going to force into every day’s activities… because you need to attack some of those tasks every day to build the habit.
-Even if your necessity list extends to three days of activities you need to force in some of the leadership tasks into every day… even if it is for 20 minutes… even if it means you drink one less coffee.
+With your task list prioritized you need to make choices about which leadership tasks you are going to force into your day.
+You need to attack some of those important tasks every day to build the habit.
+Even if your necessity list extends to three days of activities you need to force leadership tasks into every day.
+Even if it is for 20 minutes.
+Even if it means you drink one less coffee.

-If you leverage the power of the Eisenhower Matrix to understand your tasks and build your daily work priorities around those categories you will quickly find that your “necessity” list is steadily shrinking and you can feel more relaxed and able to improve the quality of your work and leadership in the organization.
+By leveraging the power of the Eisenhower Matrix to understand your tasks and build your priorities you will quickly find that your “necessity” list is steadily shrinking.
+You will feel more relaxed and able to improve your leadership in the organization.